Wikinaut/MySimpleCertificateViewer/README.md

-MySimpleCertViewer
+MySimpleCertificateViewer
 ==================

-MySimpleCertViewer - a simple server certificate viewer in PHP.
+MySimpleCertificateViewer - a simple server certificate viewer in PHP.

 #### Usage